Struggling with waterlogged flower beds? Don’t worry, I’ve got some neat ideas to ensure your blooms stay happy and healthy.

 7. Create Gravel Beds

 Using gravel in your flower beds can assist with water runoff and add texture.
-My gravel beds have been a practical and aesthetic addition.
+My gravel beds have been a practical and aesthetic addition that fits perfectly with these mobile home landscaping ideas.

 8. Experiment with Layering Techniques